 WFM: Tell us about your design firm, your journey as an architect, and a few of your recently completed innovative and iconic projects?

-DSP Design Associates credit their goodwill to a healthy clientele, having designed over 200 million Sq ft spread across over 1000 projects.
-The crux of the business success comes from a research driven, highly scientific approach to projects, irrespective of the scale and scope of the project.
-Every project is assigned a well thought, sui generis treatment in terms of strategy, vendor recruitment, execution and quality control.
-In addition to commercial and residential real estate, the organization also services verticals like hospitality and industrial architecture.
+DSP Design Associates credits their goodwill to a healthy clientele, having designed over 200 million Sq ft spread across over 1000 projects.
+The crux of business success comes from a research-driven, highly scientific approach to projects, irrespective of the scale and scope of the project.
+Every project is assigned a well-thought-out, sui generis treatment in terms of strategy, vendor recruitment, execution and quality control.
+In addition to commercial and residential real estate, the organisation also services verticals like hospitality and industrial architecture.

-DSP Design commands expertise across Master Planning, Building Design Services and Interior Design with a global rank of #66th among biggest 100 architectural practices worldwide by WA100 with an encouraging appraisal for 3 consecutive years.
+DSP Design commands expertise across Master Planning, Building Design Services and Interior Design with a global rank of #66th among the biggest 100 architectural practices worldwide by WA100, with an encouraging appraisal for 3 consecutive years.

-From Public architecture and buildings, to Master Planning, to conceiving commercial and residential buildings and thereby executing projects to meet international standards, DSP Design has serviced brands like Lodha Group, Piramal Realty, Omkar Developers, Sheth Creators, Kalpataru Developers, TATA Housing, L&T Realty, Wadhwa Group, and Mantri Realty among others.
+From Public architecture and buildings to Master Planning, to conceiving commercial and residential buildings, and thereby executing projects to meet international standards, DSP Design has served brands like Lodha Group, Piramal Realty, Omkar Developers, Sheth Creators, Kalpataru Developers, TATA Housing, L&T Realty, Wadhwa Group, and Mantri Realty, among others.

-The organization has undertaken extensive work also within the public domain, with Transstadia, Ahmedabad, being one among the most recent landmark project.
+The organisation has also undertaken extensive work within the public domain, with Transstadia, Ahmedabad, being one of the most recent landmark projects.

 WFM: How would you describe your design approach?

 Each time we take on a new project, we spend a considerable amount of time in the initial stages working with the client to develop and add to their design brief.
-The client brief is not a static document for us, but rather a dynamic piece of document which evolves during the initial stages.
-We conduct our own research and analysis to optimize their design requirements and with our experience, research and the prevailing regulatory norms, we arrive at an efficient design strategy, which eventually makes it distinct with every project/client.
+The client brief is not a static document for us, but rather a dynamic piece of documentation that evolves during the initial stages.
+We conduct our own research and analysis to optimise their design requirements, and with our experience, research and the prevailing regulatory norms, we arrive at an efficient design strategy, which eventually makes it distinct with every project/client.

-With rising real estate costs, efficiency of space has become imperative and we ensure that all our design solutions respond to this.
-Our research and experience in global architectural trends and designs along with our analytical approach help us in optimizing design solutions.
-Using an approach that integrates the research of new trends, strategies and design, we have repeatedly delivered transformative solutions that use space more productively, enhance organizational performance and allow people to connect with one another.
+With rising real estate costs, efficiency of space has become imperative, and we ensure that all our design solutions respond to this.
+Our research and experience in global architectural trends and designs, along with our analytical approach, help us in optimizing design solutions.
+Using an approach that integrates the research of new trends, strategies and design, we have repeatedly delivered transformative solutions that use space more productively, enhance organisational performance and allow people to connect with one another.

 WFM: According to you, what is a green design & what is a sustainable building?

-Yatin: Green’ and ‘sustainable’ are terms which cannot be used interchangeably.
+Yatin: Green and ‘sustainable’ are terms that cannot be used interchangeably.
 While green is a relatively simple concept with major sensitivity towards the impact on the environment and its inhabitants, sustainable buildings are a derivation of thoughtful application of processes with multiple consideration factors over the building life-cycle of the project.

-A green design may be one which is conceptualized to reduce the project’s environmental footprint while a sustainable building is planned by not only evaluating the environmental factors, but also considering its social and financial implications over time.
+A green design may be one that is conceptualised to reduce the project’s environmental footprint, while a sustainable building is planned by not only evaluating the environmental factors, but also considering its social and financial implications over time.
 A sustainable building is, to a great extent, future-oriented 3-pronged applications from planning to design, construction, operation, maintenance, renovation and demolition.

 WFM: What are the greatest challenges when it comes to designing for environmental sustainability?